jindrichmynarz/dissertation/parts/public_procurement_domain.md

 In fact, one of the reasons why the public procurement market is dominated by large companies may be that they, unlike SMEs, can afford the friction in processing the data.

 According to our approach to data preparation, linked data provides a way to compensate the impact of imperfect standardization.
 While a standard can be defined as *"coordination mechanism around non-proprietary knowledge that organizes and directs technological change"* ([Gosain, 2003](#Gosain2003), p.
 18), linked data enables to cope with insufficient standardization by allowing for *"cooperation without coordination"* ([Wood, 2011](#Wood2011), p.
+5) or centralization.
-5), which enables to bridge local heterogeneities via the flexible data model of RDF and explicit links.
+Instead, linked data allows to bridge local heterogeneities via the flexible data model of RDF and explicit links between decentralized data sources.
 We describe our use of linked data in detail in the following [chapter on data preparation](#data-preparation).

 ### Economic context